tlambert03/LLSpy/docs/gui.rst

 * click on the colorbar to the right, or press the "C" key to cycle the colormap through some LUTs.
 * Press the following keys for various projections.
 To return to standard Z-scrolling mode, press the same key again.

   * M - Max intensity projection
   * N - Min intensity projection
   * B - Mean intensity projection
   * V - Standard Deviation intensity projection
   * , - Median intensity projection

+* To overlay multiple channels, click the "Overlay" button or press the "O" key on the keyboard.
+You may then select the color and contrast for each channel.

 To preview multiple timepoints, or something other than the first timepoint, use the time subset field, which accepts a comma seperated string of (zero-indexed) timepoints, or ranges with start-stop[-step] syntax.